Item has been added

 What Makes Acacia Special for Sensitive Guts?

 Unlike fast-fermenting prebiotics that can overwhelm your digestive system, acacia's structure allows for a controlled, steady breakdown.
 This gradual fermentation spreads the prebiotic activity evenly from the small intestine through the colon, preventing the sudden bacterial growth that usually causes discomfort.
-Studies show that acacia fiber produces much less gas than other prebiotic fibers, making it perfect for people with sensitive guts or digestive disorders.
+Studies show that acacia fiber produces much less gas than other prebiotic fibers, making it perfect for people with sensitive guts or digestive disorders.[4]
+In fact, clinical studies have demonstrated that doses of up to 40 grams per day of acacia fiber are well-tolerated without significant increases in gastrointestinal discomfort—a stark contrast to other prebiotics that can cause symptoms at doses as low as 5-10 grams daily.[30]

 How Acacia Supports Your Gut Microbiome

-Acacia fiber works as a prebiotic by feeding the good bacteria in your gut, especially Bifidobacterium and Lactobacillus species.
+Acacia fiber works as a prebiotic by feeding the good bacteria in your gut, especially Bifidobacterium and Lactobacillus species.[5]
 These good bacteria play important roles in keeping your digestion healthy and supporting your immune system.
+The prebiotic effect of acacia has been well-documented across multiple clinical studies, consistently showing increases in beneficial bacterial populations within just a few weeks of supplementation.

-When these good bacteria break down acacia fiber, they make short-chain fatty acids (SCFAs) like butyrate, which is the main energy source for the cells lining your colon.
-Butyrate helps strengthen your gut barrier, reduce inflammation, and create an environment where good bacteria can grow while bad bacteria are kept in check.
+When these good bacteria break down acacia fiber, they make short-chain fatty acids (SCFAs) like butyrate, which is the main energy source for the cells lining your colon.[6]
+Butyrate helps strengthen your gut barrier, reduce inflammation, and create an environment where good bacteria can grow while bad bacteria are kept in check.[7]
+This process of bacterial fermentation is fundamental to gut health, as it transforms indigestible fiber into bioactive compounds that have far-reaching effects throughout the body.

 • Gentle prebiotic that doesn't cause bloating or gas